arnicas/interactive-vis-course/README.md

 * **D3 Newbie FAQ**: I am working on this, and will be editing it as we encounter new ones :). https://github.com/arnicas/d3-faq

 * Videos:
     * Knight Center D3 Course video playlists: I'll recommend some of Scott Murray's videos as backup or weekend viewing.
 (They don't seem to be well-indexed on YouTube, but start [here](https://www.youtube.com/user/KnightCenterMOOC/playlists).
+The code examples are [here](https://github.com/alignedleft/data-vis-d3).
     * These intro videos seem good too: https://www.youtube.com/user/d3Vienno/videos